TrickyTroll/good-bot/README.md

 provided by Google.

 Once you have activated the API, you'll be able to download a `.json` file that contains your key.
-As mentionned in the Google TTS documentation, you will also need to bind the path to your `.json` file to the `GOOGLE_APPLICATION_CREDENTIALS` variable.
+As mentioned in the Google TTS documentation, you will also need to bind the path to your `.json` file to the `GOOGLE_APPLICATION_CREDENTIALS` variable.